bizibizi/BIZPopupView/README.md

 ![alt tag](https://github.com/bizibizi/BIZPopupView/blob/master/presentation.gif)

-BIZPopupView is a custom popup as ContentView of that can be used any content of UIViewController.
+BIZPopupView is a custom popup as ContentView of that can be used any content of any UIViewController.
 Can be used as custom alert.

 # Installation